Governor-elect Lombardo to host State of the State address on Jan. 23 - NewsBreak

 Nevada DETR Director Elisa Cafferata announces resignation

 CARSON CITY, Nev.
-(KRNV) — The Director of Nevada Department of Employment, Training and Rehabilitation (DETR) Elisa Cafferata has announced her resignation Wednesday.
-Serving the state of Nevada as the Director of DETR has truly been an honor and a privilege.
-I joined the team at the height of the pandemic, and I have been impressed with the level of service and dedication of the DETR staff every single day.
-I am grateful to Governor Sisolak for this opportunity to lead.
+(KRNV) — The Director of Nevada Department of Employment, Training and Rehabilitation (DETR) Elisa Cafferata has announced her resignation on Wednesday.
+The announcement stated Cafferata's resignation is in effect on January 2, 2023.
+She stated,.
+Serving the state of Nevada as the Director of DETR has...

 Pardons board cannot consider whether to commute Nevada death sentences, judge rules